Buying a Home in the Military? Start with This Guide from MilitaryByOwner

-Many military families would rather own a home vs. renting, even when they know it will only be for a few years, or view a home purchase as an investment opportunity--planning to either return and live in the home later or maintain it as a rental property for additional income.
+Many military families would rather own a home instead of renting or living on base, even when they know it will only be for a few years.
+They view a home purchase as an investment opportunity--planning to either return and live in the home later or maintain it as a rental property for additional income.
 Start with these resources, including information on how to make the best decision for your situation.

 - Should Military Families Buy or Rent a Home?

 - What Military Families Should Know Before Buying a Home